FireChickenProductivity/CorrectionChicken/README.md

 moth,month,
 ```

-It would be inconvenient to have to open the file every time you want to save a correction, so there are commands for this documented below.
+It would be inconvenient to have to open a file every time you want to save a correction, so there are commands for saving manual corrections documented below.

 Possible corrections using your manual rules will show up in the interface and can be accepted with `court (correction number)`.